Before-and-after images of cosmetic work are a staple feature of advertisements and other marketing material.

 - The patient's consent should be recorded in the medical notes.

-For most cosmetic surgeons, before-and-after pictures are an intrinsic part of patient care, and form part of the patient record.
+For most cosmetic surgeons, before-and-after images are an intrinsic part of patient care, and form part of the patient record.

-For images taken as part of treatment but which may then be used for a secondary purpose, such as marketing:
+For images taken as part of treatment that may then be used for a secondary purpose, such as marketing:

 - Discuss with the patient at the outset.